michaeljkantor/javascript-session-timeout/README.md

 # javascript-session-timeout
-Plain vanilla javascript implementation of session timeout, with comfigurable warning
+Plain vanilla javascript implementation of session timeout, with configurable warning and manual testing aid.